New German Chancellor holds talks in Paris, Brussels - NewsBreak

 The talks come as U.S. President Joe Biden this week moved to take a more direct role in diplomacy between Ukraine and Russia.
 In recent years, France and Germany have played the mediator role in the conflict.

-Biden has after a massive buildup of troops on the Ukraine border that has created growing concern in Washington and European capitals, as well as in Ukraine itself.
+Biden has pressed Russia’s Vladimir Putin to step back after a massive buildup of troops on the Ukraine border that has created growing concern in Washington and European capitals, as well as in Ukraine itself.

 “We all view the situation on the Ukrainian border with concern,” Scholz said.
 “We’re clear that the inviolability of borders in Europe is one of the principles that all in Europe must accept for our common security. … This rule goes for everyone.”